 The plot is a simple, yet perplexing one.
 The movie begins on Berlin’s U-Bahn.
 A woman exits a subway train in Cold War Germany and senses someone following her.
 Though this character, played by none other than Dario Argento protege Michelle Soavi, is directly involved with the movie’s climax, we never find out anything about him or his beautiful female counterpart.
 Both are there as visual embellishments, the latter chic supermodel eye candy, the former a curious avant-garde specimen in a silver half-mask right out of The Phantom of the Opera.
 When he finally catches up with the girl, the mysterious man hands her a ticket to a local theatre.
 No more information is given to her, which is presumably why she chases after him and asks for a second one.
 It turns out that this mysterious man has been handing out tickets all over the city, and an eclectic gaggle of stereotypes turn up to see what all the fuss is about.
 Once at the theatre, a braided black woman tries on a decorative mask that slices her skin, turning her into the demonic equivalent of Rick James after a month chasing the dragon.

-The 80s were a hedonistic decade and Demons fits right in there with its stylish flourishes and conceptual decadence.
+The 80s were a hedonistic decade, and Demons fits right in there with its stylish flourishes and conceptual decadence.
 The film’s basic plot is mirrored in the feature presentation consumed by the movie’s fictional audience, which acts as a kind of self-reflexive gateway for evil.
 In our film within a film, four teenagers descend into a mysterious crypt with the kind of vacuous abandon that can only spell trouble, and when one of them tries on an almost identical mask to the one in the theatre, all hell breaks loose within both realities and Bava’s life imitating art concept is complete.
 So transparent is the film’s commentary on censorship that at one point a newly turned demon wanders behind the screen and tears right through it — the trigger for the movie’s quite incredible descent into all-out bedlam.